Theatre Director * Artistic Director

 Peter comes from a theatrical family and has spent 35 years in professional theatre, film and television as an Artistic Director, Producing Director, producer, director, consultant, actor and teacher.
 For the last 20+ years he has held leadership positions in prominent theatres and academic organizations and consulted with many theatres and educational institutions.

 While still pursuing an acting career, Peter began directing both professionally and educationally at the age of 21.
 In his late twenties he transitioned from being primarily an actor to a director, and eventually to a director/producer.
 Peter directed many plays and musicals in Los Angeles receiving much critical praise, award nominations and awards (Ovation Awards, LA Weekly, Drama-Logue, Backstage, Robby’s etc…), primarily for his work with the Los Angeles Repertory Company.

-Of particular note was his Los Angeles premier production of Sondheim and Weidman’s “Assassins”, which was extended numerous times, moved to a larger theatre, and to this day is the longest running production of that show, anywhere in the world.
+Of particular note was his Los Angeles premiere production of Sondheim and Weidman’s “Assassins”, which was extended numerous times, moved to a larger theatre, and to this day is the longest running production of that show, anywhere in the world.
 He also gained acclaim for his revival of Clifford Odets’ “Rocket to the Moon,” and “King Lear,” starring his father, Robert Ellenstein.

 As Artistic Director of the William Inge Center for the Arts, Peter focused primarily on playwright development, aiding the development of over fifty full-length plays and hundreds of short plays.
 In the last ten years, Peter was pleased to direct the first productions of plays and musicals by Theresa Rebeck, Kristoffer Diaz, Richard Hellesen, Michael Lew, Jenny Bicks, Marcia Cebulska, Michael Silversher, Joe Iconis and David Kershenbaum and many others.